 What is the most important information I should know about JENTADUETO?

 Serious side effects can happen in people taking JENTADUETO, including:

-- Lactic Acidosis.
-Metformin, one of the medicines in
+1. Lactic Acidosis.
+Metformin, one of the

-a medical emergency and must be treated in the hospital.
+acidosis is a medical emergency and must be treated in the hospital.

 Stop taking JENTADUETO and call your doctor right away if you get any of the following symptoms of lactic acidosis:

 - feel very weak or tired

 - have trouble breathing

 - have unusual sleepiness or sleep longer than usual

 - have sudden stomach or intestinal problems with nausea and vomiting or diarrhea